TechnologiesBudgie/diskparted/README.md

 # DiskParted

 **DiskParted** is a Linux-native, Rust-based tool inspired by Microsoft DiskPart.
-Its goal is to provide a familiar CLI for managing disks, partitions, and volumes on Linux systems.
+Its goal is to provide a familiar CLI for managing disks, partitions, and volumes, among other things, on GNU/Linux systems.
 DiskParted aims to give power users, new GNU/Linux users, and sysadmins a safe and scriptable way to handle disk operations without relying on GUI tools.

 **Version:** 1.0.1
 **Author:** DiskParted Team